renderedtext/semaphore-docs-new/source/docs/adding-github-bitbucket-project-to-semaphore.md

 <img src="/docs/assets/img/adding-new-project/select-github-or-bitbucket.png" class="img-responsive img-bordered">

-We will now assume that you chose GitHub.
+We will now assume that you selected GitHub.
 On the next screen, select whether you would like to give Semaphore access to your public (open-source) or private projects.
 Access to private projects also includes access to public projects.